enghwa/MultiRegion-Serverless-Workshop/3_Replication/README.md

 **IMPORTANT** This new API Endpoint URL does NOT have `/prod/` at the end.

-Ensure you run `npm run build` from the *2_UI* directory, and then upload the */dist* contents to the S3 bucket using the same *aws s3* command you used in the second module.
+Ensure you run `npm run build` from the *2_UI* directory, and then upload the */dist* contents to the S3 bucket using the same *aws s3* command you used in the second module. ie:

+    aws s3 sync --acl public-read --delete dist/ s3://[bucket_name]

 ## Completion